-Our flagship program, launching in 2018, is the Mistletoe Research Fellowship.
+Our flagship initiative, launched in 2018, is the Mistletoe Research Fellowship.

-This professional development program awards research grants to postdoctoral fellows and advanced PhD candidates as well as providing opportunities to collaborate with startups with a high potential for social and humanitarian impact.
+This professional development program awards research grants to postdoctoral fellows and advanced PhD candidates as well as providing the opportunity to collaborate with startups with a high potential for social and humanitarian impact.

 The Mistletoe Research Fellowship was created with three goals in mind:

-3) Creating a bridge between the academic and entrepreneurship communities that may lead to further collaboration, partnerships, innovation, and employment.
+3) Creating a bridge between the academic and entrepreneurial communities that will lead to new career opportunities, increased partnership and collaboration, and research innovation.

-Mistletoe Research Fellowship recipients develop competencies that will help them prepare for careers
+Mistletoe Research Fellowship recipients develop skills and competencies that will help them prepare for careers

-in academia or in industry by participating in two professional development program components:
+in academia or in industry by participating in two complementary professional development program components:

-the Unfettered Research Grant and the Mistletoe Startup Collaboration.
+the Unfettered Research Grant and the MRF Startup Collaboration.

 Each Research Fellow is awarded a USD $10k Unfettered Research Grant that is to be applied to their individual university-based research activities.
 This unrestricted grant can be used over the course of a single academic year for